Gayathri332/portfolio/README.md

   -d '{"title": "Corrected Title"}'
 ```

+Remember: after adding or changing a project or certificate, run `npm run build-kb` again so
+the "Ask about Gayathri" assistant knows about it too (section 5).

 ## 10. Read contact messages

 Messages submitted through the contact form are saved in MongoDB, in the `contacts`